denten-books/plain-text/2-device.md

 but never with an eye towards literary machines that nevertheless occupy a central place in the early development of modern computing.

-To confront the computer as a literary device, a machine optimized for symbolic exchange, one must first understand its peculiar relationship to universal Turing machines.
+To confront the computer as a literary device, a machine optimized for the transference between symbolic and physical states, one must first understand its peculiar relationship to universal Turing machines.
 I would like to take some time now to draw two further as yet unexplored historical lineages that lead to Turing's seminal essay on computable numbers: the first intellectual, stemming back to his tutelage under Ludwig Wittgenstein, and the second material, highlighting the physical similarities between Turing's design and a number of concomitant developments in printing and communication.
-To read Turing and Wittgenstein together is to recover a legacy of humanities computing that often gets overlooked in the critical literature on the subject.
-This history is important because it allows us to see the simulated book in a new light: not as byproduct of quantification, but as a metaphor machine, capable of universal symbolic manipulation.
-Turing machines should hold interest for literary scholars because they present a minimally viable model for generalized symbolic manipulation: reading and writing.
-Although the thought experiment they embody solves a mathematical problem, the thought experiment itself has roots in a more general discussion about the nature of interpretation, central to questions of meaning-making in art and culture.
+To read Turing and Wittgenstein together is to recover a legacy of humanities computing that often gets overlooked in the history of computer science and software engineering.
+The literary perspective is important because it allows us to see the computer in a new light: more than a byproduct of quantification, a metaphor machine, capable of universal symbolic manipulation, and thus participating in the broader intellectual history of symbolism.
+Turing machines should hold interest for literary scholars because they embody a minimally viable model for generalized symbolic manipulation: reading and writing.
+Turing's thought experiment was meant to solve a mathematical problem, but it's history lies also in the fields of philology and hermeneutics: the study of textual meaning-making and interpretation.

 In his seminal 1936 paper on computable numbers, Alan Turing, then a student at King's College, proposed a peculiar thought experiment to appear on the